 For importing a car, these are the documents required:

 - Personal/company declaration

-- Copy of housing contract
+- Copy of your housing contract (proof of address)

 - Copy of long-term visa